influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withXms(Xms)
 ```

--Xms option to to the JVM.
+"-Xms option to to the JVM."

 ### fn spec.cruiseControl.jvmOptions.withXmx